Funz/funz.org/docs/_docs/design_of_experiments.md

 The design of experiments API follows the [GdR MASCOT-NUM template](https://www.gdr-mascotnum.fr/template.html) standard, for [R](http://www.r-project.org) language.

-Most of algorithms consists in a file 'MyAlgorithm.R' located in 'Funz/plugins/doe' directory, mainly requiring a header and four methods to be implemented:
+Most of algorithms are implemented in a file 'MyAlgorithm.R' located in 'Funz/plugins/doe' directory, mainly requiring a header and four methods:

 ```r
 #title:...